Skip to content

 Warning

-Make sure you persist this data somewhere on your end - we don't store the token and it cannot be retrieved or recreated afterwards.
+Make sure you save this data somewhere on your end.
+Spacelift doesn't store the token, and it cannot be retrieved or recreated afterwards.

-For programmatic access, the key ID and secret pair needs to be exchanged for an API token using a GraphQL mutation:
+For programmatic access, exchange the key ID and secret pair for an API token using a GraphQL mutation:

 1